rackerlabs/support-how-to/content/rackspace-email/rackspace-email-mailbox-features.md

 your domain.
 There is no limit to the number of internal address (addresses within your domain) and a limit of 250 additional members outside of the domain.
-For example, suppose that you have a billing team you want to group together&mdash;bob@domain.com, amy@domain.com, and scott@domain.com.
+For example, suppose that you have a billing team you want to group together - bob@domain.com, amy@domain.com, and scott@domain.com.
 You can create a group list for the team so that they can communicate new upcoming billing updates within the team, at billingupdates@domain.com.